 Roof gutters are an important part of the infrastructure of your home.
-Their sole purpose is to collect the water off your roof when it rains, to ensure the excess water doesn’t damage the structural integrity of your home.
-They can be forgotten, due to the fact that they are up high and can’t be seen, and most people put off cleaning their gutters because they are scared of heights or worry about the dangerousness of the job, letting the leaf litter and organic matter build up, destroying the purpose of their intention – letting rain water flow easily to stormwater or water tanks.
+Their sole purpose is to collect the water off your roof when it rains and to ensure the excess water doesn’t damage the structural integrity of your home.
+They can be forgotten, due to the fact that they are up high and can’t be seen, and most people put off cleaning their gutters because they are scared of heights or worry about the dangers of the job.
+This can potentially lead to leaf litter and organic matter build up, defeating the purpose of gutter guards of letting rain water flow easily to stormwater or water tanks.
 With the inherent bushfire dangers and the risk of scaling a roof on your own, an experienced and professional gutter cleaning company with the right vacuum gutter cleaning equipment is the wise choice for a long lasting, no mess solution.

-If you live in a bushfire prone area, you need to check your gutters by an experienced and professional gutter cleaning company more often than the standard ‘once a year.’
+If you live in a bushfire prone area, you need to have your gutters checked by an experienced and professional gutter cleaning company more often than the standard ‘once a year.’
 Over the autumn and winter months, deciduous trees lose their leaves and twigs, leaving blockages in your roof gutters.
 If you do have blockages, water can stagnate and allow weeds to grow, and if there is a dry period, especially over summer, the weeds will die leaving a plethora of crisp dry combustible fuel for fire to ignite.
 If your home is surrounded by deciduous trees, you will need to clean your gutters pre-winter for all the autumn leafy litter, and post-winter for all the fallen twigs and leaves through the winter storms.
-Native trees like eucalypts and even conifers drop their leaves, branches and pine needles all year round.
-If you do have evergreen trees near your home that constantly shed their foliage, you will need to clear your gutters 3-4 times a year, cleaned properly and professionally, putting the emphasis on the spring clean to ensure there aren’t any birds’ nests sitting in your roof gutters, as well as a few times over summer to ensure your roof gutters are completely functional all year round to protect your home through the bushfire season.
+Native trees like eucalyptus and conifers drop leaves, branches and pine needles all year round.
+If you do have evergreen trees near your home that constantly shed their foliage, you will need to clear your gutters 3-4 times a year.
+This will mean having it cleaned properly and professionally, with an emphasis when spring comes to ensure there aren’t any birds’ nests sitting in your roof gutters, as well as a few times over summer to ensure your roof gutters are completely functional all year round to protect your home through the bushfire season.

 All unwanted blockages and breakages are fuel for a bush fire, and a clean gutter will act like your last line of defence when a bushfire hits.
-This article highlights the nature of bushfire, the benefits of a clear roof gutter and downpipe system and how cleaning your roof gutters by experts can be just the start of getting your home ready for before, during and after a bushfire season.
+As we enter the 2020/2021 bushfire season, we are going to talk about the nature of bushfire, the benefits of a clear roof gutter and downpipe system and how cleaning your roof gutters by experts can be just the start of getting your home ready for before, during and after a bushfire season.

-Australia’s bushfire season, due to climate change is getting longer.
-In Western Australia, the fire season in the north is June to October, in the south October to April.
-On the east-coast, we’re seeing fires start in September and not finish until April.
+Australia’s bushfire season is getting longer due to climate change.
+In Western Australia, the fire season in the north is June to October and in the south, October to April.
+In the east-coast, we’re seeing fire warnings start in September and goes on until April.
 That’s a long time to be on ‘bushfire’ alert.
 So, to understand why it is important to clean your gutters prior to and during bushfire season, you need to understand the characteristics of fire, and how it works.

 1. The Ember Attack.

 The number one reason to professionally clean your gutters prior to bushfire season is to protect your home from an ember attack.
-Ember attacks are the most common reason why houses catch fire during a bushfire.
+Ember attacks are the most common cause of house fires during a bushfire.
 As most people who live in regional areas know, it’s not the bushfire that’s the problem, it’s the embers.
-They can attack prior to a bushfire being in the area, during and even after a bushfire, so it could be a number of days before you realise your home has been attacked.
-Embers can sit in your gutters, hide in your roof line or wedge themselves under your decking boards, glowing hot, sometimes hotter than a fire itself, waiting for a stray leaf or twig to land on it, and start the fire that destroys your home.
+They can attack prior to a bushfire being in the area, during and even after a bushfire.
+It could be several days before you realise your home is at risk.
+Embers can sit in your gutters, hide in your roof line or wedge themselves under your decking boards, glowing hot, sometimes hotter than a fire itself, waiting for a stray leaf or twig to land on it, and start a fire that destroys your home.

 Embers can fly up to 40 kilometres away from the heat of a bushfire and ignite anything that gets in their way.
-If you have dried leaves, grasses, twigs and sticks nestled in your roof gutters, they will be the first things to catch and engulf your home with flames.
+If you have dry leaves, grass, twigs and sticks nestled in your roof gutters, they will be the first things to catch and engulf your home with flames.

-Embers travel up to 25 kilometres per hour, so if a fire is in the next town, you could be up in flames within an hour.
+Embers can travel up to 25 kilometres per hour, so even if a fire is in the next town, your property could be up in flames within an hour.
 It comes that quickly.
 Embers can be a metre or more long of burning bark flying through the sky.
-It’s literally frightening to see their flight and where they land.
-Best to keep the fodder embers live for, off your house.
+It is frightening to see how quickly it can spread.

 2. Fire Burns Faster Uphill.